Bohemian Grove: Unauthorized entries

-Membership and operation
+Membership

 The Bohemian Club is a private club; only active members and their guests may visit.
 Guests have been known to include politicians and notable figures from other countries.
 Particularly during the midsummer encampment, the number of guests is strictly limited due to the small size of the facilities.

-The Bohemian Club's all-male membership includes artists and musicians, as well as many prominent business leaders, government officials, former U.S. presidents, senior media executives, and people of power.
-Members may invite guests to the Grove.
-Guests may be invited to the Grove for either the "Spring Jinks" in June or the main July encampment.
-Bohemian Club members can schedule private day-use events at the Grove any time it is not being used for Club-wide purposes, and they are allowed at these times to bring spouses, family, and friends, although female and minor guests must be off the property by 9 or 10 pm.
+The Bohemian Club's all-male membership includes artists and musicians, as well as prominent business leaders, government officials, former U.S. presidents, senior media executives, and other influential figures.

+Members may invite guests to the Grove for either the "Spring Jinks" in June or the main July encampment.
+Bohemian Club members may also schedule private day-use events at the Grove when it is not being used for club-wide purposes.
+During these times, they may bring spouses, family, and friends, although female and minor guests must leave the property by 9 or 10 pm.

-After 40 years of membership, the men earn "Old Guard" status, giving them reserved seating at the Grove's daily talks, as well as other perks.
+After 40 years of membership, members attain "Old Guard" status, which provides reserved seating at the Grove's daily talks and other privileges.

-The Club motto is "Weaving Spiders Come Not Here," which implies that outside concerns and business deals (networking) are to be left outside.
-When gathered in groups, Bohemians usually adhere to the injunction, although discussion of business often occurs between pairs of members.
-Important political and business deals have been developed at the Grove.
+The club motto is "Weaving Spiders Come Not Here," expressing an expectation that outside concerns and business dealings be set aside.
+When gathered in groups, members generally observe this principle, although discussions of business sometimes occur in private conversations.
+Political and business relationships have developed at the Grove.